pnbruckner/homeassistant-config/docs/sun.md

 - Select which attributes sun.sun should have from the original set, as well as a few new ones.
 - Control how often azimuth and elevation are updated.
+## Installation
+See [Installing and Updating](https://github.com/pnbruckner/homeassistant-config/blob/master/docs/custom_updater.md) to use Custom Updater.

-To use this custom component, place a copy of:
+Alternatively, place a copy of:

 [sun.py](https://github.com/pnbruckner/homeassistant-config/blob/master/custom_components/sun.py) at `<config>/custom_components/sun.py`

 where `<config>` is your Home Assistant configuration directory.

 Then add the desired configuration.
 Here is an example of a typical configuration:
 ```yaml
 sun:
   monitored_conditions: